agencyenterprise/aeboilerplate/docs/documentation.md

 The authentication process is using the boilerplate API and it should be easy to add other strategies changing the following files:

 - [passport-initializer](https://github.com/agencyenterprise/aeboilerplate/blob/master/api/src/config/passport-initializer.ts)
-  _ Update the `initializePassport` function to in initialize your new strategy.
+  - Update the configuration file with API keys and other configurations required for your strategy.
-  _ Update the configuration file with API keys and other configurations required for your strategy.
+  - Update the `initializePassport` function to in initialize your new strategy.
 - [authenticate.ts](https://github.com/agencyenterprise/aeboilerplate/blob/master/api/src/api/authentication/authenticate.ts) (contains routing for your new strategy)
-  _ Add routes for your service.
+  - Add routes for your service.
-  _ Note: when following [O Auth2](https://oauth.net/2/)’s authentication pattern, two paths are required - one for the initial authenticate call and another for the callback.
+  - Note: when following [O Auth2](https://oauth.net/2/)’s authentication pattern, two paths are required - one for the initial authenticate call and another for the callback.
 Make sure to use the same name that was set in the passport-initializer file, e.g. `passport.authenticate('facebookProvider')`.

 Once everything has been configured, the boilerplate should automatically persist user authentication data to the database and save the token in the local storage.